replayio/docs/src/app/test-suites/runs-view/page.md

 {% /twocolumns %}

+{% quick-links title="Read more" description="" %}

+{% quick-link
-{% callout type="link" title="PR comments" href="/test-suites/pr-comments" %}
+  title="PR comments"
-The Replay GitHub PR comment includes a link to the test run, so it’s easy to jump to the Recent runs dashboard and view prior runs.
-See the PR comment docs.
-[PR comment docs](/test-suites/pr-comments).
+  icon="github"
+  href="/test-suites/pr-comments"
+  description="The Replay GitHub PR comment makes it easy to view a PR's recent runs."
+/%}

+{% quick-link
+  title="Top failing and flaky tests" icon="sort"
+  href="/test-suites/top-failing-and-flaky-tes"
+  description="Go to the Failing and Flaky Tests view to see your top failing and flaky tests."
+/%}

-{% /callout %}
+{% /quick-links %}